 The only exception to this rule is if you can absolutely guarantee a kill on 2 or more enemies, setting your team up for a crucial objective like scoring a goal or starting the gem grab countdown.
-Even with Leon’s assassin based style, kill trading is not worth sacrificing the pressure that Marksman impose on the enemy team.
+Even with Leon’s assassin-based style, kill trading is not worth sacrificing the pressure that Marksman imposes on the enemy team.

 Your second goal, following being a threat, is to damage or kill your enemies.
 It is imperative to remember that this is your second goal (note my word choice) because you have to refrain from dying.